 From 1992 to 2017, the Universal Studios theme parks in Orlando and Hollywood used Bill and Ted in their annual Halloween Horror Nights event as Bill & Ted's Excellent Halloween Adventure, parodying that year's pop culture and entertainment.
-The 2009 event, for example, featured Twilight, Megan Fox (well, a male impersonator), Watchmen, X-Men Origins: Wolverine, Star Trek (2009), and G.I.
+The 2009 event, for example, featured The Twilight Saga, Megan Fox (well, a male impersonator), Watchmen, X-Men Origins: Wolverine, Star Trek (2009), and G.I.
 Joe, among many others.

 Bill & Ted media: